 C. Robert May, Executive Director

 Bob joined Lancaster EMS at the time of the organization's inception in early 1996 as Board Chair.
 Prior to this time, and during his Board Chair tenure, Bob was the Director of the Emergency Department and several other departments at Community Hospital of Lancaster (CHL).
 Bob originally started his employment at CHL in 1981 as a staff paramedic.
 In 1999 Bob left CHL and assumed the role as Executive Director for Lancaster EMS.
 Bob holds an MBA from Eastern University, St. Davids, PA.
 He earned his Bachelor's degree (Healthcare Administration) from Lebanon Valley College.
 Bob obtained his EMT-P1 from Ephrata Community Hospital in 1979; and his EMT-P2 from St. Joseph Hospital in 1980.
-Bob is a site surveyor for the Commission on Accreditation of Ambulance Services and is an adjunct faculty member at Elizabethtown College.
+Bob is an adjunct faculty member at Elizabethtown College teaching undergraduate business and healthcare courses.

 Richard M. Pearson, Director of Education